hrbrmstr/streamgraph/README.md

 streamgraph is an htmlwidget for making streamgraphs.
-Planned support for `xts` objects.

 ![example](example.png)